When should I open NV Champagne? – ask Decanter

 ‘A bottle will taste very different six months after disgorgement than it will two years after,’ Champagne grower Didier Gimonnet, of Pierre Gimonnet & Fils, told Stelzer.

 It’s not a requirement to include the disgorgement date on the label, so it can be hard to judge.
 Yet several producers do publish the information, either on labels or online.

 Bollinger includes an ‘RD’ label for recently disgorged, while Krug prints ID labels on bottles, so customers can find out the disgorgement date by going online.
 Bruno Paillard has published disgorgement information since 1985.

-Jennifer Docherty MW told DecanterChina.com last year that it can be an interesting experiment to taste the same NV Champagne with different disgorgement dates.
+Jennifer Docherty MW told DecanterChina.com that it can be an interesting experiment to taste the same NV Champagne with different disgorgement dates.